 - Board Size.
 Designed to maximize board effectiveness, Colgate’s by-laws fix the number of directors between seven and 15.
-The number of directors is currently fixed at eleven, to be decreased to ten upon the completion of Mr. Kogan’s current term, and ten directors have been nominated for election at the Annual Meeting.
+The number of directors is currently fixed at ten, and ten directors have been nominated for election at the Annual Meeting.

 - Directorship Limits.
 To ensure that directors are able to devote sufficient time to properly discharge their duties, Colgate’s corporate governance guidelines provide that directors should not serve on more than three other public company boards.

 - Meeting Attendance.
 On average, the incumbent directors attended 98% of the meetings of the Board and the committees on which they served in 2017.
 No incumbent director attended less than 75% of these meetings.

 - Board Self-Evaluation Process.
 Each year, the Board evaluates its performance against criteria that it has determined are important to its success.
 One or more of the following topics may be considered during such evaluations: financial oversight, succession planning, executive compensation, strategic planning, corporate governance, ethics and compliance and Board structure and role.
 The Board then considers the results of the evaluation and identifies steps to enhance its performance.

 - Board Committee Evaluations.
 Self-evaluations of the Board’s committees are also conducted annually.
 The results of these evaluations are reviewed with each committee, and further enhancements are agreed for each committee.